Join me!

 In February, it was so warm with El Niño that we started to see some early signs of spring.
 I thought, why not follow Mother Nature’s lead?

-Once again I skipped the weeding and removing the grass.
-Instead, I opted for a chaos gardening approach.
-I loaded in tons of topsoil and put it over the existing lawn and graded the lawn.
+I loaded in tons of topsoil and put it over the existing lawn, and graded the lawn.
 Once I raked it all out, I spread the wildflower seeds on top.
 Just in time, as the bulbs began to come up.

 The successes were certainly the narcissus and grape hyacinth.
-They grey in plentiful clusters and looked striking together.
-At that same time the anemones were blooming but they grew quite short.
-Since they are a similar colour to the grape hyacinth they got a bit lost.
-Such a shame, they are one of my favourite flowers.
+They grew in plentiful clusters and looked striking together.
+At that same time, the anemones bloomed on cute, short stems.

 The Bulb Lawn in the Summer